Why Terry Funk Chose Hardcore Homecoming Over ECW’s One Night Stand in 2005

-In April of 2005, WWE formally announced plans for an ECW reunion pay-per-view at the Hammerstein Ballroom that would take place on June 12, 2005.
+In April 2005, WWE formally announced plans for an ECW reunion pay-per-view at the Hammerstein Ballroom on June 12, 2005.

-Terry Funk explained during the Hardcore Homecoming documentary, which essentially acted a companion piece to the event, that he was approached with a great offer by WWE in May of 2005:
+Terry Funk explained during the Hardcore Homecoming documentary, which essentially acted as a companion piece to the event, that he was approached with a great offer by WWE in May of 2005:

 “I had a choice and I had to make a choice between the two companies because I know at my age, my time again is that I can’t perform two shows that close together.